destroflyer/maniascript/docs/advanced/network.md

 It's not possible to manually assign a new value to a `netread` variable.

 ## Analysis
 Note that more data being sent to clients through the network means more bandwidth being used, which can cause lag on both client and server side.
 To analyze how much data you are sending, you can use a function called `Dbg_DumpDeclareForVariables`.
-It returns a `Text` including every network property for a given object and the according total amount of data in bytes.
+It returns a `Text` including every network variable for a given object and the according total amount of data in bytes.

 ```ManiaScript
 log(Dbg_DumpDeclareForVariables(This, False));